|PHY1030||Practical Physics and IT Skills||2018-19|

 |Enrolment:||9 students (approx)|

 The practical laboratory work in this module provides a broad foundation in experimental physics, upon which experimental work for the Stage 2 year and project work in Stage 3 builds.
-Students will also learn to produce high-quality typeset reports using LaTeX and a stylesheet.
-The module also introduces the student to the GNU Octave numerical mathematics package.
-The Octave language is essentially the same as the MATLAB language which is widely used in commercial and research environments for numerical modelling.
+The module also introduces students to the Python programming and scripting language, which is widely used in commercial and research environments for data analysis and numerical modelling.
+Students also learn to produce high-quality typeset reports using LaTeX and a stylesheet.
 The final component of this module is the PHY0000 Communication and Key Skills course held in 'Opportunities Week', i.e. T1:06.

 Experiment is one of the central activities of a scientist.
 Experimental observations form the basis for new hypotheses, and also test scientific theories.
 In this module, you will learn to understand and apply the experimental method, develop your ability to make reliable measurements and report them in an effective and ethical manner.